Carolyn Ainslie, vice president for finance and treasurer

 Competition between suppliers is one of the most effective ways to ensure that a product or service is secured at the most favorable price and terms.
 Competitive bidding is required for products or services with an aggregate total value of $5,000 or more.
 However, competitive bidding is not appropriate in every situation.

 The University requires competitive bidding in order to appropriately safeguard University assets.
 As a condition for receiving federal funding for research, the University maintains a federally approved purchasing system that is routinely audited to confirm compliance with Federal Acquisition Regulations (FAR).
 These regulations mandate competitive bidding.
 When audited, the University must certify that the University’s policies are in compliance for all transactions - not just those that are federally funded.
 An audit failure would result in a requirement for government approval for every individual purchase transaction when federal funding is involved.
 An additional federal requirement is that suppliers designated as “Disadvantaged Businesses" be given an opportunity to compete for the University’s business.
-As a result, the Purchasing Department makes efforts to request bids from firms with such designations.
+As a result, Procurement Services makes efforts to request bids from firms with such designations.
 In some circumstances, competitive bids are not appropriate and the requirement for obtaining them is waived.
 These circumstances include those outlined on the Sole and Single Source Purchasing section below.

 - Orders less than $5,000 - Verbal and written quotations are recommended for all requisitions of up to $5,000 in total.
 It is recommended that written bids be obtained for all purchases.